Peter Chan

-Peter Ho-sun Chan (born 28 November 1962), also known as Peter Chan, is a Hong Kong-born filmmaker.
+Peter Ho-sun Chan (陳可辛 (陈可辛, can4 ho2 san1, Chén Kěxīn), born 28 November 1962), also known as Peter Chan, is a Hong Kong-born filmmaker.
 Known for directing films that span a wide range of genres, including romantic comedies, dramas, and historical epics, he is recognized as one of the most prominent directors in Chinese cinema.
 Chan was the first director to win Best Director awards at the Hong Kong Film Awards, the Golden Horse Awards, and the China Golden Rooster Awards.

 Chan began his career in the film industry in the 1980s, working as an assistant director and producer on films for prominent directors such as John Woo and Jackie Chan.
 He made his directorial debut with Alan and Eric: Between Hello and Goodbye (1991).
 Among his notable films are He's a Woman, She's a Man (1994), Comrades: Almost a Love Story (1996), Perhaps Love (2005), The Warlords (2007), Dragon (2011), American Dreams in China (2013), Dearest (2014), Leap (2020), and She's Got No Name (2025).

 In addition to his directorial success, Chan has also made significant contributions as a producer and entrepreneur.
 He co-founded Applause Pictures in 2000, a production company dedicated to creating high-quality films that appeal to both Asian and international audiences.
 In 2009, Chan founded We Pictures, another production company that has focused on bringing Chinese stories to a global audience and continues to produce influential and acclaimed works.
 Chan's notable producing works include The Eye Series, Protégé (2007), Bodyguards and Assassins (2009) and Soul Mate (2016).